-These eight activities are meant to be quick check-ins that are both easy to set up and easy to implement into your daily routine or on the go.
-They should primarily be used for Facts Known and can occur regularly throughout your day.
+These eight activities are meant to be quick check-ins that are easy to implement into your daily routine (or even on the go).
+They should primarily be used for Facts Known and should occur regularly throughout your day.

 Additionally, it may be appropriate to use these activities to help a student commit a particular fact to memory that they are having difficulty recalling.
 In these cases, the activity should not be timed for practice until the student can proficiently recall the fact.